Gelberdaniel19/Grimmond/README.md

 - [x] Working entity component system
 - [x] Transform Component
 - [x] Hitbox Component
-- [ ] Procedural room generation algorithm (Not under EntityManager, but own class?)
 - [ ] Procedural level:
+  - [ ] Generation algorithm for Rooms
-  - [ ] Many rooms linked by portals
+  - [x] Many rooms linked by portals
-  - [ ] Player spawns randomly, stairs to next level spawns randomly
+  - [x] Player spawns randomly, stairs to next level spawns randomly
-  - [ ] A path to the stairs from the player is created with portals
+  - [x] A path to the stairs from the player is created with portals
-  - [ ] All unlinked rooms are connected to the main link somehow
+  - [x] All unlinked rooms are connected to the main link somehow
-  - [ ] If the amount of links is less than the amount of rooms+1, add more
+  - [x] If the amount of links is less than the amount of rooms+1, add more
 - [ ] Collision
 - [ ] PlayerStats Component
 - [ ] Camera